-If you like to help people live a better life, a heath and wellness would be one of the best side business ideas for you.
+If you like to help people live a better life, a health and wellness would be one of the best side business ideas for you.
 And you don’t have to teach yoga or lead fitness classes to join the industry.
 There are many different possibilities in this industry.

 Massage: You needs specialized training, but there are a lot of niches opportunities including sports-related, help recover from an injury, pregnant women, the elderly and more.

 Reiki: Another skill that needs special training.
 Reiki is an energy-based healing technique.
 Think new-age, but moving mainstream.

 Meditation: If you love meditation, you can lead meditations, form groups or conduct one-on-one services.

 Angel/intuitive readings: Maybe a little out there for some, but if you’re a true believer than this may be something you’d love to do.

 Nutritionist: You definitely need the right certification (check your local laws).
 Another niche opportunity – you could specialize in diabetic diets, weight loss, athlete performance, etc.

 Diet planning: Similar to a nutritionist, but without the certification.

 Stress relief: Similar to life coaching.
 Teaching specific stress relief skills (there’s a huge variety) to reduce anxiety, depression and general stress.